Advancetown, Queensland: Geography

 The northern part of the locality, downstream from the dam, is lower and flatter and has mixed use with rural residential areas and rural areas (mostly grazing on native vegetation).
 One landmark in this area is Latimers Crossing, a crossing point of the Nerang River between Advancetown and Gilston (28.0260°S 153.2978°E).

-Road infrastructure

 Nerang–Murwillumbah Road (State Route 97) runs through from north to south.